buglabs/Renesas-RZ-Solution-Kits/GR-Peach/Quick Start Guide.md

 ### Step 2

-Enter your GR-Peach "Thing Name".
+Enter your Stream-It "Thing Name".

 [Where do I find my Thing Name"?](#view-your-device)